gstanden/orabuntu-lxc/README.md

 # What is Orabuntu-LXC 6.13.25.7-beta AMIDE

-Orabuntu-LXC v7.0.0-alpha AMIDE Edition introduces support for fully automated 2-node LXD cluster.
+Orabuntu-LXC v7.0.0-alpha AMIDE Edition introduces support for fully-automated 2-node LXD cluster.
 (AMIDE still stands for "Amazon Mult-I-host lxD Docker Enterprise Edition" but LXD has been added to the acronym).

 Orabuntu-LXC v7.0.0-alpha AMIDE Edition will be released soon.
 This 6.13.25.7-beta AMIDE release previews the new features: